html

 Plain language.
 No dogma.
 No guru cosplay.

-Built for real life: work, relationships, anxiety, overstimulation.
+Built for real life: work, anxiety, relationships, overstimulation.

 Inside the book